10 Ways You Can Make Your Dog’s Life Better

 Share Article

-Pretty much every pet parent wants their pup to live their best life.
-You try (and get) to do it all for them — the indestructible chew toy, the new sweater for fall, the best vet in town.
-But what exactly can we do to increase our dog's happiness quotient?
-Here’s a short list of ways to exponentially improve the quality of our dogs’ lives.
+So, what exactly can we do to increase our dog’s happiness quotient?
+Here’s a short list of ways to exponentially improve the quality of their lives.

 opens in a new tab1.
 Turn up the dial on the exercise meter.

-Dogs adore activity — hence, the crazy exuberance most display at the very whisper of a “walk.”
-Taking your pup on an extra-long hikeopens in a new tab, joining you on a jog, or going on a few short outings in addition to those daily walks will be well received.
-Look for a place your dog can enjoy a safe off-leash run like a dog parkopens in a new tab, which will make the experience even more enjoyable for them.
+Dogs adore activity — hence, the crazy exuberance most display at the very whisperopens in a new tab of a “walk.”
+Taking your pup on an extra-long hikeopens in a new tab, joining you on a run,opens in a new tab or going on a few short outings in addition to those daily walks will be well received.
+Look for a place your dog can enjoy a safe, off-leash run, like a dog parkopens in a new tab, which will make the experience even more enjoyable for them.

 2. Fight boredom.